monsoonmaelstrom/book2/book2.md

 Alex comes back and hands out menus.
 “They have french toast, Hazel.”

-(( blah blah blah ))

 ----

 “What do you think?”
-I ask Liam.
+I ask Liam as we walk.
 “Henry, Gavin, Giorgi, and Peter in the flat on the second floor?
 The rest of us in the one on the fifth?”

 “For now,” he nods.